na632/FrostbiteModdingTool/README.md

 - Use GitBash, Github Desktop or Visual Studio to clone the repository

 # Compiling and Debugging
-- .NET Core 6.+ is required
+- .NET 7.+ is required
 - Open the FrostbiteModdingUI.sln using Visual Studio 2022 (Community edition is fine)
 - Right click FrostbiteModdingUI project and select "Set as Startup Project"
 - Press F5 to Debug